supreethk6/Jetson-PWM-Driver/README.md

-# JHPWMDriver
+# Jetson PWM Driver
 A driver for the Adafruit 16-Channel 12-bit PWM/Servo Driver - I2C interface - PCA9685.
 http://www.adafruit.com/product/815

-Built for the NVIDIA Jetson TK1 Development Kit.
+Built for the NVIDIA Jetson TX1 Development Kit.

 In order to run the example, edit example/servoExample.cpp and uncomment the lines: